-All states but Utah define driving with a blood alcohol concentration (BAC) at or above 0.08 percent as a crime, and specific laws and penalties vary substantially from state to state.
-Effective December 30, 2018, Utah’s BAC is set at 0.05 percent.
+All states but Utah define driving with a blood alcohol concentration (BAC) at or above 0.08% as a crime, and specific laws and penalties vary substantially from state to state.
+Effective December 30, 2018, Utah’s BAC is set at 0.05.%

-48 states, D.C. and Guam have increased penalties for drivers convicted at higher BACs (the specific levels and penalties vary by state).
+44 states, D.C. and Guam have increased penalties for drivers convicted at higher BACs (specific levels and penalties vary by state).

 All states have some type of ignition interlock program, in which judges require all or some convicted drunk drivers to install interlocks in their cars to disable the engine if alcohol is detected on their breath.
-27 states* (and 4 California counties) have made ignition interlocks mandatory or highly incentivized for all convicted drunk drivers, even first-time offenders.
-An additional 3 states mandate interlocks for high BACs, 8 states require them for repeat offenders; and 8 states for both high BAC and repeat offenders.
-The remaining 4 states and D.C. make interlocks discretionary. *We defer to our State Highway Safety Office members' interpretation of the law.
+31 states* (and four California counties) have made ignition interlocks mandatory or highly incentivized for all convicted drunk drivers, even first-time offenders.
+7 states require them for repeat offenders; and 8 states for both high BAC and repeat offenders.
+The remaining 4 states make interlocks discretionary. *We defer to our State Highway Safety Office members' interpretation of the law.
 Some groups may have a higher count.

 Federal law mandates that states adopt open container and repeat offender laws meeting specific requirements.
 Otherwise, a portion of the state's surface transportation funding is transferred to the state DOT or State Highway Safety Office.
-33 states and 3 territories have open container laws which meet federal requirements.
-28 states, D.C. and 3 territories have repeat offender laws which meet federal requirements.
+38 states, D.C. and 3 territories have open container laws which meet federal requirements.
+33 states, D.C. and 3 territories have repeat offender laws which meet federal requirements.

 A PDF chart of state drunk driving laws is available for download here.

 NOTE: GHSA does not compile any additional data on drunk driving laws other than what is presented here.
 For more information, consult the appropriate State Highway Safety Office.